 More recently, Irish bred horses and their Point-to-Point graduates have been a continuous source of winners for Tom with the likes of Grade 1 Winners at the Aintree Grand National Festival Black Op and The Worlds End.
 Along with triple Grade 1 winner God’s Own and our most recent Cheltenham Festival winner Summerville Boy in 2018 all coming from these spheres.

 French bred horses have also demonstrated Tom’s talents, with the likes of Nacarat, winner of multiple graded races and £1/2m in prize money.
 Along with Halley, winner of the €300,000 Group 1 Prix Maurice Gillois Steeplechase at Auteuil and 2nd in the 2015 Grand National Saint Are.

 Tom is always well assisted in the saddle at the races with a strong team of professional jockeys regularly riding work and schooling horses at Down Farm.
-This includes Adrian Heskin, Ciaran Gethings, Jonathan Burke, Paddy Brennan and James Best showing that the horses never lack for aid from the saddle.
-Along with Tom’s son Noel aged 19 continuing to develop as a fine young amateur jockey!
+This includes Ciaran Gethings, Jonathan Burke, Tom Scudamore and James Bowen showing that the horses never lack for aid from the saddle.

 The continuity of the team at Down Farm and the careful buying, placement and training of the equine team, has ensured a level of consistency difficult to rival elsewhere, an excellent win & place to runner ratio, an improving quality of stock, and above all, enormous fun for all involved.